Washington Crossing Council: Summer camp

-Favorite non-merit badge activities at the camp include lunchtime Ultimate Frisbee challenges against the camp staff, the inter-troop Carnival on Wednesday night, Thursday night's volleyball tournament, an Airband competition, and the opening and closing campfires on Sunday and Friday.
-There is also times when Scouts can woodburn in Palmer A, free shoot, free swim, and, open boating.
-Most of these activities are done on Friday because many merit badges last only four days.
+Favorite non-merit badge activities at the camp include lunchtime Gaga Ball games against the camp staff, Thursday night's volleyball tournament, and the opening and closing campfires on Sunday and Friday.
+There is also times when Scouts can woodburn in Palmer Lodge, shoot rifles, shotguns, and bows at the ranges, free swim at the pool, and open boat at Great Buck Lake.

 Ockanickon sports a strong alumni network.
 Alumni staff members remain connected through different Alumni groups, such as an Alumni Facebook Page.
 Some former staff, such as Jack Kelly and Shannon Mullen, have even gotten married since working on the staff.

 Order of the Arrow

 Ajapeu Lodge #2 (formerly #33) serves Washington Crossing Council as its Order of the Arrow Lodge.
+It contains four chapters, Tohickon chapter in Upper Bucks County PA, Tukwsit chapter in Lower Bucks County PA, Pahaquarra chapter in Hunterdon County NJ, and Sanhican chapter in Mercer County NJ.
+The symbol attributed with this lodge, also commonly known as the "Lodge Totem" is "Running Buck Lifted Skyward By Arrow."